MurtadhaInit/dotfiles/Notes.md

 - Consider placing Poetry zsh completions into /opt/homebrew/share/zsh/site-functions where other zsh completions are placed.

+- Use the --zap option with Homebrew to delete lingering files when `brew uninstall`.

 - To show all formulae and casks from some tap:

   - `brew tap-info some/tap --json | jq -r '.[]|(.formula_names[],.cask_tokens[])'`